barashe/bacpacs/README.md

     Genome cluster files are stored in out1/pred_clusters

 genomes_vs_pfs() uses CD-HIT-2D to run all test genomes against the pre-established protein families.
 Assigning n_jobs=0 tells CD-HIT-2D to use all available CPUs for each genome.
-However, the genomes are processed sequentially independently.
+However, the genomes are processed sequentially.
 Running genomes_vs_pfs() on several machines can save plenty of time.
 <br><br>Next, extract the features and store them in variables:

 In[5]